-This incident shows how intricate is the struggle of ideas in the mind.
+I don’t put this incident in lightly and it haunts me to this day.
+But it shows how intricate the struggle of ideas in the mind is.
 The mind is fickle and at any moment it can change direction.
-We have fear but play with it.
-The fear of death is genetic and inherited at birth.
+The struggle for survival is not as strong as we think.
+We have instinctual fear but play with it.
 Was it suicide or bad luck?
 We will never know.
-Older books use phrases such as “he knew instinctively what to do.”
-Instinct here is the same as terms such as innate and inborn and I will replace all these with “genetic”.
+In phrases such as “he knew instinctively what to do”, instinct is the same as terms such as innate or inborn and I will replace all these with “genetic”.
 The baby knows to cry when hungry, it does not need to learn it.
 The crying is instinctive, or genetic.
-Genetic knowledge can also be expressed later in life, such as puberty.
+Fear, ambition, love, hate, jealousy, and so on, are all properties the baby inherits at birth.
+These vary in strength as per bell curve, and the total makes up the internal genetic character of a person.
+Just as people differ externally in their appearance, they differ internally in their minds.
+Genes can also be expressed later in life, such as puberty.

-Cultural knowledge is learnt from the interaction with the environment and includes language, mannerisms and habits.
-The purpose of the brain is to allow the storage of cultural ideas otherwise new ideas could only come genetically once a generation.
-These genetic and cultural ideas struggle in the brain with the outcome being a thought or action.
-This struggle is thinking.
+Cultural knowledge is learnt from an interaction with the environment and includes language, mannerisms and habits.
+These cultural ideas are stored in the brain and interact with the genetic component.
+The purpose of the brain is to allow the storage of ideas otherwise new ideas could only come genetically once a generation (through mutation).
+These genetic and cultural ideas struggle in the brain with the outcome being a thought or action (thinking).

 However, with the geologist above I like to think that a mistake was made.
 But he increased the chance of a mistake by going close to the line.
 The mind is capable of mistakes and, as well, there is an element of luck in life.
 We might decide on a trip to the seashore but strong wind or rain may ruin the experience.
 We may enroll in a course to improve our education but find it poorly run.
 We may go to a restaurant for a nice meal and get food poisoning.
 So while our happiness goes up and down, there is still a genuine attempt to make choices that improve our lot.

 My parents were not religious so when studying at university I happily took on the logic of evolution.
 I saw all the fossils in the ground and so to me the proof was overwhelming.
+Why would anyone believe something else?
 But for our Buddhist monks above, who grew up knowing no other system, evolution is the newcomer.
 It is not their tradition.
 They understand a different order of things.
 To change, whole lives would have to be overturned and new lives started.
-The emotional cost would be too great so it is rare for people indoctrinated in one system to change to another.
+The emotional cost would be too great so it is rare for people heavily indoctrinated in one system to change to another.

 After New Guinea I worked in Tasmania on modelling ocean currents for a scientific organisation.
-I built a house, continued some more study in philosophy, with evolution my thesis, and then left in 1998 to wander the world for over 20 years.
+I built a house, continued some more study in the philosophy of biology, with evolution my thesis, and then left in 1998 to wander the world for over 20 years.
 I funded the trips by living on dividends and share trading on the Australian stock exchange.
 This could be managed from anywhere in the world so it suited my purpose.

 My interest in religion continued but the more I read, the less I believed.
-When many religions claim that they only are the true one, then you know that none are.
-To fix to any religion based on faith alone would be to destine myself to ignorance.
+When many religions claim that they are the only true one then you know that none are.
+To fix to any of these religions would be to destine myself to ignorance.
 My belief system could only be evolution.
-I suppose I was in awe of the biological world and its plants and animals.
-And I suppose that this reverence must be spiritual but there was no god or afterlife like the religions.
+I suppose I revered the biological world with its plants and animals.
+And I suppose this reverence must be spiritual but there was no god or afterlife like the religions.

-Just as genes direct the body by reward and punishment (or carrot and stick) religions do the same.
-Heaven or a favourable rebirth is the reward or hell or a lesser rebirth the punishment.
+Just as genes direct the body towards reproduction by reward and punishment, religions do the same by directing a person to accept its doctrine.
+Heaven or a favourable rebirth is the reward for belief and hell or a lesser rebirth the punishment for disbelief.
 (Evolution does not punish you for not believing.)
-Terms like “eternity” and “everlasting” are common in religious texts.
+Terms like “eternity” and “everlasting” are common in religious texts for enticing people to believe.
 They give hope and hope is attractive.
 To get the reward, faith in the religious doctrine is necessary.
 I wanted to believe but logic would not allow it.
 I remembered the questionnaire where students, at least at that stage of their lives, thought truth was a higher goal than comfort.
 Religion, with answers for everything, seemed too convenient.
-I did not want a comfortable belief system where the doctrine was decided by others or a belief system thousands of years old.
+I did not want a comfortable belief system where the doctrine was decided by others, or a belief system unchanged for thousands of years.

 For me, religion was not truth.
 There are too many flaws.
 A baby who died would surely not remain a baby in heaven for eternity.
 It would need care and support to grow normally.
 Who would do this job?
-A young woman would never be able to have children.
+A young woman would never be able to have children and so be denied this valuable experience.
 For a sportsman, how could sport be possible in heaven?
 Who would he compete against?
 Even endless conversation would eventually become dull.
 With hell, how could a person with no material body suffer pain?
 Who would keep the fires burning to keep people suffering?
 Religions brush all these problems aside with “god works in mysterious ways” type of arguments.
 This is a cover for “We don’t know”.

 How could a religion start?
 New religious ideas do not have to be true, they only have to be believed.
 In Freud’s last book, Moses and Monotheism, 1939, he suggests that the first Moses was an Egyptian who lived around the 13th. or 14th. century B.C.
 The Egyptian pharaoh at the time was Amenhotep IV who rejected the polytheism of the previous pharaohs and adopted monotheism during his reign of seventeen years.
 He changed his name to Ikharton, left Thebes and built a new capital further down the Nile which he called Akhetaton.
 Nefertiti was his wife.
 It was during this period that Moses lived and he embraced this new religion with Aten his god.
 Not wanting to abandon this new religion and revert to polytheism upon the pharaoh’s death, Moses and his Egyptian followers (Levites) selected the Semitic tribes of Egypt to leave with him and this departure became the Exodus.
 These various tribes with their new Egyptian religion crossed the Sinai and settled in the Hejaz.
 Over some hundred years and under a new Moses they lost their Egyptian religion and gained the polytheistic religion of the Midianites of which one of the gods, the volcano god, was called Jahve (john, jahweh, jehovah).
 Jahve recognised the existence of other gods and was jealous of them.
 But over time the repressed monotheism of the lost Egyptian religion came to the fore and reasserted itself and so Jahve became the only god with all other gods now false Gods.
 Thus the Jewish religion (and so later Christianity) was originally an Egyptian religion with later added Arabic components.
 (This book and others can be downloaded from “Snippets” in the menu at the top of this page.)